5 A/B Testing Results that Surprised the Experts

-One of the things I absolutely love about split testing is its inherent ability to humble opinions of even the most seasoned testers.
-Sometimes even the most well researched hypotheses fail.
+One of the things I absolutely love about split testing is its inherent ability to humble the opinions of even the most seasoned marketers.
+Sometimes even the most well-researched hypotheses fail.

-This is the strongest reason why companies must test everything from offer copy to page design, instead of relying on gut instinct or personal preferences.
-In this post, I’ll share some case studies that either saw huge opinion disparity among the WhichTestWon community, or whose results absolutely shocked our editorial team and Testing Awards’ judges.
+This is the strongest reason why companies must test everything from offer copy to page design, instead of relying on gut instinct or personal preference.
+In this post, I’ll share success stories that either saw huge opinion disparity among the WhichTestWon community, or whose results absolutely shocked our editorial team and Testing Awards’ judges.

-Can you guess which of these two versions of an in-line form generated more opt-ins for a well-known Web design blog?
+Can you guess which of these two versions of a product page generated more sales for Finland-based eCommerce hardware store Taloon?

-As of today, 71% of the WhichTestWon community picked the version on the left – the one with social proof copy – as the winner.
-When I present this test to live audiences at conferences, usually 90-95% of attendees pick the social proof version.
+Like many people, you probably would guess the one with the social proof.
+When I present this kind of comparison to live audiences at conferences, usually 90-95% of attendees pick the social proof version.

 Normally we see companies just add social proof without testing it because virtually every blog post and ‘social media expert’ has told them it will help conversions.
-Thankfully the team at this site tested this before implementation, or they would have missed out on a lot of opt-ins – more than double the opt-ins in fact.
+Thankfully the team at this site tested this before implementation, or they would have missed out on a lot of purchases.

 Icons have been making a major comeback in web design.
-Overall, icons have been useful, especially when they are used as a replacement for bullets in stylized lists.
+Overall, icons are incredibly useful, especially when they are used as a replacement for bullets in stylized lists.
 The team at Build.com wanted to find out whether icons would be a useful navigational tool…the results surprised them.

 Here are the two versions of the header they tested, one with icons and one without: